Evelyn Rensing Kochansky

-Matt Macauley, Treasurer, is associate professor of mathematical sciences at Clemson University.
+Matt Macauley is an associate professor of mathematical sciences at Clemson University.
 His road to Clemson included doctoral work at University of California, Santa Barbara, and summers at Los Alamos National Laboratory and at Virginia Tech.
 He is also the recent recipient of grants from the National Science Foundation and the Simons Foundation.

 Susan Perry has over thirty years of non-profit management and arts administration experience.
 Susan Perry is the executive director emeritus of the Southeastern Museums Conference, a nonprofit membership organization that serves museums and museum professionals in twelve states throughout the Southeast.
 She received a B.A. in Art and English from Agnes Scott College, a M.A. in English from University of North Carolina at Charlotte, and a M.F.A. in Drawing and Painting from California State University, Long Beach.
 Her artistic work focuses on handmade paper installations and mixed media sculpture.
 For five years, she served as the Grants Director of the Alabama Humanities Foundation and advised the development of public programs for the Southern Literary Trail.
 As the Adult Programs Coordinator at the Mint Museum of Art, Charlotte, N.C., she contributed to the IMLS Smart Connections and True Needs, True Partners: Museums and Schools Transforming Education grants and several North Carolina Arts Council grant projects.
 For the past twenty years, she was an instructor of art history and fine art at numerous universities.
 As a lecturer and conference speaker, she has conducted grant writing/fundraising workshops and served as an advisor on grant projects.